fjch9/aws-video-center-blueprint/readme.md

 ## UI Scripts

-To update edit JavaScript files, make all changes to the source `.js` files.
+To update JavaScript files, make all changes to the source `.js` files.
 To minify for delivery, use a tool such as minifier.org.

 **Example:**